Local Student Teachers Portal

 Hatchers & Growers

 Explore the birth, growth and development of Australian wildlife by meeting a mixture of egg layers, marsupials and other live birth animals.
-How do these animals survive in the wild?
-Let’s discover the answers with hands-on experiences guided by Lone Pine’s resident ‘Hatcher and Grower’!
+How do these animals grow and change to survive in the wild?
+Let’s discover the answers by exploring their life cycles through hands-on experiences and animal encounters guided by Lone Pine’s resident ‘Hatcher and Grower’!

 Curriculum Links: